FidelElie/FiDev/apps/home/src/content/music/2018-03-25/j-cole-cole-world-the-sideline-story.md

 has J. Cole written all over it".
 He hadn't carved out his niche fully yet, but I don't think Born sinner was the beginning either, this was.
 This is definitely one of the greats but I will have a lot more to say about this later.

+:lyrics[
+  Up in first class, laugh even though it's not funny See a white man wonder how the fuck I got money While he sit at coach, hate to see me walk past Young black pants sag, headphones blastin'
+  Know what he askin', "How did he manage?"
+  "With all the cards against him, he used them to his advantage!"
+][
+  Sideline Story:5pIn0ZiclQOMzoFUlgDY0f
+]

+:future-comment[
+  Turns out I don't have much more to say about this, I love this album it's not his best but one of my favourites - leave it alone Dre.
+I still go back and watch the extended video of sideline story on Youtube (put it below for your enjoyment) ][2024-11-26]

+:youtube[_h82Y-9GMJ8]